 One of the biggest ways that environmental toxins like pesticides, fertilizers, lead, oil and gasoline get into our homes in on our shoes.
-Wearing your shoes in the house spreads these toxins all across your floor for your family to come into contact with all day long, especially little ones who spend a lot of their time playing, lying, even eating on the floor.
+Wearing your shoes in the house spreads these toxins all across your floor for your family to come into contact with all day long, especially little ones who spend a lot of their time playing, lying, and even eating on the floor.

 4. Get a water filter pitcher.

 Drinking lots of water is important for staying healthy and hydrated, especially during these hot summer months.
 And while tap water is cheap and readily available for most of us, it doesn’t flow through our faucets without it’s own issues.

 Regularly using a water filter pitcher can help to improve the quality of the water that you and your family are drinking.
 There are other (bigger and more expensive) options for filtering your water more thoroughly that you may have read, or heard, about, but they are not always practical or accessible to everyone because of their cost and size.
 Some water filtering is better than none though, so if you’re currently not using a water filter pitcher at home that is an easy change that you can make this week!

 *And a little bonus change: If you drink bottled water at home instead of tap water, pick up a reusable stainless steel bottle while you’re at it and fill it up with your newly filtered water.
 This small change has a huge impact on the plant and will help to keep more money in your wallet too.

 5. Install a power strip.

 You know the blinking red light on your flat-screen TV, or the buttons that light up on your stereo, or DVD player, even when it’s not turned on, or how about your computer that stays plugged in all day, even if you’re not using it?
 All of these things are called energy vampires, or phantom power users, because they pull electricity from the outlets all the time, even when they’re not in use.